Tool workflow

 Try ARQ with real SketchUp exports.

-Use a few real kitchen views to test whether ARQ adds useful presentation polish while keeping design review under control.
+Use a few real kitchen views to test whether ARQ adds useful presentation polish while keeping automatic QA and approval under control.